akshayjha96/100-Days-of-code/README.md

 # 100-Days-of-code
-exploration of python in depths and breath of its endless boundaries.
+Delve into the vast expanse of Python, exploring its boundless depths and endless possibilities.